On the afternoon of Feb. 14, Fawn Patterson got a call from her daughter telling her to come to the hospital.

 Amanda Ray Carrillo was pregnant with her fifth child, and she was bleeding.
 She’d been admitted to Broward Health Medical Center in Fort Lauderdale the day before but hadn’t gotten answers yet about what was wrong.
 She wanted her mom to be there when the doctor came to explain.

 When Patterson got to the hospital, there was a security guard blocking the door.
 The facility was on lockdown after receiving several victims from Marjory Stoneman Douglas High School.
-Earlier that day, a gunman had opened fire at the school and killed 17 people and injuring another 17.
+Earlier that day, a gunman had killed 17 people and injured another 17 at the school.

 “I have a daughter up there who is seven months pregnant, bleeding, and I can’t get in to see her,” Patterson said that afternoon, as she lingered on the sidewalk outside the emergency room.
 “If there’s somebody up there that’s worse off, and a family member would like to see them before something happens, nobody can get in.”